-Carmen Ciciriello is a recognised expert in digital services innovation with experience across the breadth and depth of the ds ecosystem.
-Over the past 2 decades, she has pioneered DS standards and managed successful EU publicly funded pilots in payments, eInvoicing, public procurement, eForms and Open Data.
+Carmen Ciciriello is a recognised expert in digital services innovation with experience across the breadth and depth of the digital system ecosystem.
+Over the past 2 decades, she has pioneered digital standards and managed successful EU publicly funded pilots in payments, eInvoicing, public procurement, eForms and Open Data.

 Carmen Ciciriello is an advisor on policies and initiatives in the digital area to EU institutions and governments.
 She is an eProcurement expert and has been advising the European Commission for several years.
 Her current focus are the implementation of the eForms, interoperability and eInvoicing developments.